TEAMMATES/teammates-ops/maintainer-guide.md

 For the usage of such a branch, the following practices should be observed:

 * There should be at least one team member in charge of the branch.
 * The first commit of the branch should be allowing CI to run on that branch.
-This can be done by modifying `.travis.yml` and `appveyor.yml`.
+This can be done by modifying the relevant GitHub Actions configurations in `.github/workflows`.
 * Keep this long-lived branch in sync with `master` periodically.
 Syncing should be done strictly by rebasing in order to preserve all the individual commits and to keep the commit history linear.
   * The team member(s) in charge will be responsible for syncing with the `master` branch, including resolving conflicts.
 * When the long-lived branch is ready to be merged to the `master` branch: